schiacciata/logger/README.md

 # @schiacciata/logger
-A simple node.js logger made in TypeScript 🎨
+A simple logger made in JavaScript for the web 🎨

 ## Table Of Contents
   - [Installation](#installation)